devansh-29-glitch/SynapseNet/README.md

 ## 🔍 Overview
 **SynapseNet** is a proof-of-concept project that simulates brain-like electrical signals and trains a neural network to classify cognitive states (such as *calm* vs. *focused*) based on those signals.

-While the data here is synthetic, the pipeline mirrors real EEG workflows — from signal generation and preprocessing to neural classification — making this a compact demonstration of how artificial intelligence can model neural activity.
+While the data here is synthetic, the pipeline mirrors real EEG workflows, from signal generation and preprocessing to neural classification, making this a compact demonstration of how artificial intelligence can model neural activity.

 This project was built as part of my neuroscience + AI research portfolio, showing the power of computational models to decode patterns from complex biological data.

 ---

 ## 🚀 Features
-- 🧩 **Synthetic Brain Data Simulation** — Generates multi-channel EEG-like signals using mathematical models.
+- 🧩 **Synthetic Brain Data Simulation** :- Generates multi-channel EEG-like signals using mathematical models.
-- 🧠 **Neural Network Classifier** — A CNN-based architecture trained on temporal patterns.
+- 🧠 **Neural Network Classifier** :- A CNN-based architecture trained on temporal patterns.
-- 📈 **Data Visualization** — Includes amplitude-time plots and training loss curves.
+- 📈 **Data Visualization** :- Includes amplitude-time plots and training loss curves.
-- 🔬 **Lightweight & Reproducible** — No external hardware or costly dependencies required.
+- 🔬 **Lightweight & Reproducible** :- No external hardware or costly dependencies required.

 ---